RodrigoBertotti/askless-flutter-client/README.md

 :checkered_flag: [Português (Portuguese)](README_PORTUGUES.md)

-Flutter client of Askless framework, which facilitates building servers for JavaScript and Flutter Apps, Askless allows to:
+Flutter client of Askless framework, which facilitates building realtime servers for JavaScript and Flutter Apps, Askless allows to:

 - :handshake: perform a websocket connection to exchange data that: